Richard L. Proenneke, Wilderness Steward

 No Place Like Twin Lakes

-Proenneke visited his cabin at Upper Twin Lake for the last time in 2000 at the age of 84.
-Experience that visit, and learn and why he came to believe that there is no place like Twin Lakes in 15 minute video below.
+Proenneke visited his cabin at Upper Twin Lake for the last time in the year 2000 at the age of 84.
+Follow along during that visit, and learn and why he came to believe that there is no place like Twin Lakes in the 15 minute video below.